 Burg Eibach, Medieval castle ruins in Lindlar, Germany

-Burg Eibach is a castle site in Lindlar whose surviving elements include a round tower on the southeastern side and portions of the southern wing from the 17th century structure.
-These remains give a sense of the fortress's former layout and defensive design.
+Burg Eibach is a castle ruin in Lindlar, in the Bergisches Land region of Germany, where a round tower on the southeastern side and parts of the southern wing have survived.
+The remaining stonework dates mostly from the 17th century and gives a clear sense of the original layout of the complex.

 The community of curious travelers